het-tanis/prolug-labs/Linux-Labs/104-install-antivirus/step3/text.md

 How long did the script take to run?

 What values do you see in the output?
-Do they coincide with what you see in /var/log/clamav/clamav.log?
+Did you find any viruses?
+Does the output coincide with what you see in /var/log/clamav/clamav.log?

 Set the script to execute daily (There's more than one way to do this)